hugaped/MBNMAtime/cran-comments.md

-This is a re-submission after the package was removed from CRAN in Autumn 2024.
+This is a new submission after the package was removed from CRAN in Autumn 2024.

-There are no ERRORs or NOTEs
+The following ERRORs have been addressed:

+* Error in loadNamespace(x) : there is no package called ‘lspline’
+* Error in loadNamespace(x) : there is no package called ‘igraph’
+* Error in loadNamespace(x) : there is no package called ‘crayon’

+There is one NOTE:

+* NOTE New submission - Package was archived on CRAN

 ## Test environments